Michael Jordan's first Air Jordan trainers sold for more than half a million dollars

 Like most of Jordan's basketball shoes, they are a mismatched pair in a size 13 (left) and size 13.5 (right).

 The auction coincided with the 35th anniversary of the Air Jordan brand and the screening of the 10-part ESPN documentary The Last Dance about the Chicago Bulls and Jordan.
-The final two episodes of the show are set to air later on Sunday.
+The final two episodes of the show are set to air in the UK from 8am on May 18.

 The shoes were sold by collector Jordan Geller, the founder of the sneaker museum Shoezeum in Las Vegas.